 The Client Assistance Project provides an annual report.

-The Chair, with Council approval, makes conference attendee recommendations for Spring NCSAB conference.
+The Chair, with Council approval, makes conference attendee recommendations for Spring NCSRC, CSAVR, NCSAB conference.

 The Chair will appoint a Guest Speaker or Professional Development Task Force that will meet periodically and report to the council a minimum of twice a year in April, August.